 Although the issue of corporate social responsibility (CSR) has been debated for at least the last three decades, it has once more gained momentum in recent years.
-On an international level, this is attributable to the increasing importance of global production networks, the intensification of resource extraction and the implementation of large infrastructure projects in emerging and developing economies.
+On an international level, this is attributable to the increasing importance of global value chains, the intensification of resource extraction and the implementation of large infrastructure projects in “emerging and developing economies”.
 These activities, which can at times have severe economic, social and environmental implications, are generally implemented by multinational corporations.
 In recent years, the tension between economic development and its impact on society and the environment has made corporate responsibility the subject of controversial public discussion.
 At the level of the United Nations, under the leadership of John Ruggie, the UN Human Rights Council adopted the “UN Guiding Principles for Business and Human Rights” in 2011.
 These guidelines are to be implemented on a national level by all UN member states.

 With regards to this subject area, ÖFSE focuses on the following aspects:

 - What instruments are needed to ensure socially responsible business conduct in Global South countries?
 What potential in particular do instruments such as e.g. human rights impact assessments have?